-The Effective Date shall be the date and time as set forth in the articles of merger to be delivered to and filed with the Kentucky Secretary of State and the Pennsylvania Department of State in accordance with Kentucky and Pennsylvania law, respectively.
+The Effective Date shall be the date and time as set forth in the articles of merger to be delivered to and filed with the Kentucky Secretary of State and the Pennsylvania Department of State in accordance with Kentucky and Pennsylvania law, respectively (the "Effective Date").
 PNC and Hilliard Lyons each anticipate that the Effective Date will occur and the Merger will be consummated by November 30, 1998.
-However, consummation of the Merger could be delayed and there can be no assurances as to if or when the Merger will be consummated.
-See "PROPOSED MERGER - -- Effective Date of the Merger; Termination."
+However, consummation of the Merger will be consummated.
+See "PROPOSED MERGER -- Effective Date of the Merger; Termination."